 For entering larger amounts of text, such as an email message, a multi-line form is allowed.
 It starts with the keyword "text:", followed by a CRLF, and ends with the sequence of a CRLF, a single period, and another CRLF.
-In order to allow the message to contain lines with a single-dot, lines are dot-stuffed.
-That is, when composing a message body, an extra '.' is added before each line which begins with a '.'.
+The CRLF before the final period is considered part of the value.
+In order to allow the message to contain lines with a single dot, lines are dot-stuffed.
+That is, when composing a message body, an extra '.' is added before each line that begins with a '.'.
 When the server interprets the script, these extra dots are removed.
-Note that a line that begins with a dot followed by a non-dot character is not interpreted dot-stuffed; that is, ".foo" is interpreted as ".foo".
+Note that a line that begins with a dot followed by a non-dot character is not interpreted as dot-stuffed;

+Guenther & Showalter Standards Track [Page 8] that is, ".foo" is interpreted as ".foo".
 However, because this is potentially ambiguous, scripts SHOULD be properly dot-stuffed so such lines do not appear.